DevilDeal/DPG-Multi-Viewport/README.md

-# DPG-Multi_instance
+# DPG-Multi-Viewport
-DearPyGui multi instances with a memory manager
+DearPyGui multi Viewport/processes with a memory manager